alecgunny/Beluga/README.md

 software that essentially allows you to make changes to code and keep track of the changes you make.
-I won't get into the syntax of all that here, but once you have git bash installed open up a git bash terminal, navigate to the folder where you want to download the code folder to, and run "git clone *http address of the git repo, idk what is right now*".
+I won't get into the syntax of all that here, but once you have git bash installed open up a git bash terminal, navigate to the folder where you want to download the code folder to, and run "git clone https://github.com/alecgunny/Beluga.git".
 That will create a folder called Whale in your current directory, and initialize a git repository in it which will have all of these files.